-Risks Related to the Proposed WBA Merger
+Risks Related to the Proposed WBA Merger and the Sale

-The Merger with WBA is subject to closing conditions, including governmental and regulatory approvals as well as other uncertainties and there can be no assurances as to whether and when it may be completed.
-Failure to complete the Merger could negatively impact our stock price, future business and financial results.
+The Merger with WBA and the Sale are subject to closing conditions, including governmental and regulatory approvals as well as other uncertainties and there can be no assurances as to whether and when the Merger and the Sale may be completed.
+Failure to complete the Merger or Sale could negatively impact our stock price, future business and financial results and could result in significant changes to our strategy.

-There can be no assurance that the proposed Merger with WBA will occur.
-On February 4, 2016, the proposal to adopt the Merger was approved by holders of approximately 74% of our outstanding common stock entitled to vote as of the record date.
-However, completion of the Merger is subject to certain conditions, including, among others, (i) the absence of any order or law prohibiting the Merger; (ii) the expiration or earlier termination of the waiting period under the Hart-Scott-Rodino Antitrust Improvements Act of 1976, as amended; (iii) the accuracy of the parties' respective representations and warranties, subject in some instances to materiality or "Material Adverse Effect" qualifiers, as of the date of the Merger Agreement and the closing date of the Merger; (iv) the parties' respective performance in all material respects (or, with respect to Rite Aid's specified obligations relating to incurring indebtedness, in all respects) of their respective agreements and covenants contained in the Merger Agreement at or prior to the closing of the Merger; and (v) the absence of a "Material Adverse Effect" with respect to us, since the execution of and as defined in the Merger Agreement, including the absence of any event, development, circumstance, change, effect, condition or occurrence that results in, at closing, Rite Aid's last twelve (12) months Adjusted EBITDA (as such term is defined in the Merger Agreement), being less than \$1.075 billion determined as of the end of the last fiscal month ended prior to closing for which internal financial statements of Rite Aid are available.
-While we believe we will receive the requisite approvals, there can be no assurance that these and other conditions to closing will be satisfied at all or satisfied on the proposed terms and schedules as contemplated by the parties.
-Satisfaction of the closing conditions may delay the completion of the Merger, and if certain closing conditions are not satisfied prior to the end date specified in the Merger Agreement, the parties will not be obligated to complete the Merger.
+There can be no assurance that the proposed Merger with WBA or the Sale will occur.
+Completion of the Merger is subject to certain conditions, including, among others, (i) receipt of the requisite vote of Rite Aid's stockholders approving the Merger Agreement; (ii) the absence of any order or law prohibiting the Merger; (iii) the expiration or earlier termination of the waiting period under the Hart-Scott-Rodino Antitrust Improvements Act of 1976, as amended; (iv) the accuracy of the parties' respective representations and warranties, subject in some instances to materiality or "Material Adverse Effect" qualifiers, as of the date of the Merger Agreement and the closing date of the Merger; (v) the parties' respective performance in all material respects (or, with respect to Rite Aid's specified obligations relating to incurring indebtedness, in all respects) of their respective agreements and covenants contained in the Merger Agreement at or prior to the closing of the Merger; and (vi) the absence of a "Material Adverse Effect" with respect to us, since the execution of the Amendment and as defined in the Merger Agreement, including the absence of any event, development, circumstance, change, effect, condition or occurrence that results in, as of the earlier of the End Date (as such term is defined in the Merger Agreement) and closing, Rite Aid failing to satisfy the EBITDA threshold set forth in the Merger Agreement (the "EBITDA test").
+Similarly, completion of the Sale is subject to various closing conditions, including but not limited to (i) the closing of the Rite Aid Acquisition, (ii) the FTC having issued publicly the proposed final judgment relating to the Acquired Stores in connection with the Rite Aid Acquisition identifying Buyer as being preliminarily approved as the purchaser of the assets purchased under the Asset Purchase Agreement, (iii) filings with or receipt of approval from the applicable state boards of pharmacy, and (iv) the absence of a material adverse effect on the stores being acquired in the Sale.
+There can be no assurance that the requisite regulatory approvals will be obtained, that the other closing conditions will be satisfied, or that the Merger and/or the Sale will be completed within the required time period pursuant to the Merger Agreement and Asset Purchase Agreement, as applicable.
+Satisfaction of the closing conditions may delay the completion of the Merger and the Sale, and if certain closing conditions are not satisfied prior to the End Date specified in the Merger Agreement or in the Asset Purchase Agreement, as applicable, the parties will not be obligated to complete the Merger or the Sale, as applicable.
+There also can be no assurance that, even if the Merger is completed, the per share merger consideration will exceed \$6.50 per share.
+While the exact per share merger consideration is not known as of the date of this report, based on discussions with the FTC regarding potential remedies after filing the preliminary proxy statement, if the Merger is completed, Rite Aid believes that the per share merger consideration would likely be \$6.50 per share.